Dusty Groove – 1120 North Ashland Ave., Wicker Park, Chicago, IL 60622

 Wanna go?
 You can find Dusty Groove on our Record Stores Map

-Here’s a video titled Record Store Day at Dusty Groove from April 2012 to give you a better idea of what the store has to offer (by Black Rider Films).
+Here’s a video titled Behind The Counter US 2021: Dusty Groove, Chicago interviewing Rick Wojcik that will give you a better idea of what the store has to offer (by Classic Album Sundays).

 And from Tap Records, here’s an interview with Rick Wojcik, one of the store’s owners, about the store and its history.
 They also run a reissue label.